bengrunfeld/study-notes/cheesemaking/5_affinage.md

 If there are many, the mold and other contaminants will likely work their way through the entire wheel.

-Don't confuse a crease from a cheesecloth with a try crack.
+Don't confuse a crease from a cheesecloth with a true crack.
 Creases may become filled with molds but will remain superficial in nature.

 Cracks in non-pressed cheeses, such as mold-ripened varieties, can occur in places where curd does not knit properly during draining, or form a late-draining pocket of whey.

 To prevent these, make sure curd size, or layers, is even in the form and that temp during draining is optimal.

-You can briefly pierce the center of draining cheeses with a knife to help assis draining of any trapped whey.
+You can briefly pierce the center of draining cheeses with a knife to help assist draining of any trapped whey.

 Crevices that run throughout a wheel usually occur when large hunks of curd are put tighter in a  form and do not knit properly.
-This can be from too-low temp at darning, too much initial pressure, or pressure that is too low during the last stages of pressing.
+This can be from too-low temp at draining, too much initial pressure, or pressure that is too low during the last stages of pressing.

 #### Holes and Soft Spots

 Rinds can have a variety of issues with soft spots and holes.
-Brine or slating issues are common causes for softening ad so-called `rind rot` problems later in aging.
+Brine or salting issues are common causes for softening and so-called `rind rot` problems later in aging.

 If the salt content of the brine is inadequate or dry saluting is not thorough and even, that portion of the rind is susceptible to early invasion by molds and other organisms that will erode the rind.